nyinyiz/DailyChallenge/README.md

 ## Welcome for Contribution

-We welcome contributions!
+I welcome contributions!
 You can add new challenge questions in any area—Android, Kotlin, Compose, or even platform-specific topics.
-Help us grow the collection and make learning fun for everyone!
+Help me grow the collection and make learning fun for everyone!

 1. **Fork** the repository.
 2. **Clone** your fork: